Sprinklr (NYSE:CXM) Updates FY 2023 Earnings Guidance

-In other news, General Counsel Daniel P. Haley sold 62,000 shares of Sprinklr stock in a transaction on Monday, August 15th.
-The shares were sold at an average price of $12.67, for a total value of $785,540.00.
-Following the transaction, the general counsel now directly owns 100,000 shares of the company’s stock, valued at approximately $1,267,000.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other news, CTO Pavitar Singh sold 2,500 shares of Sprinklr stock in a transaction on Tuesday, September 13th.
+In other news, CTO Pavitar Singh sold 2,500 shares of the business’s stock in a transaction that occurred on Tuesday, September 13th.
 The shares were sold at an average price of $12.50, for a total value of $31,250.00.
-Following the transaction, the chief technology officer now directly owns 269,738 shares of the company’s stock, valued at approximately $3,371,725.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, General Counsel Daniel P. Haley sold 62,000 shares of Sprinklr stock in a transaction on Monday, August 15th.
-The shares were sold at an average price of $12.67, for a total transaction of $785,540.00.
-Following the completion of the transaction, the general counsel now directly owns 100,000 shares in the company, valued at $1,267,000.
+Following the sale, the chief technology officer now owns 269,738 shares of the company’s stock, valued at $3,371,725.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+In related news, CTO Pavitar Singh sold 2,500 shares of the company’s stock in a transaction that occurred on Tuesday, September 13th.
+The shares were sold at an average price of $12.50, for a total transaction of $31,250.00.
+Following the sale, the chief technology officer now owns 269,738 shares of the company’s stock, valued at approximately $3,371,725.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, General Counsel Daniel P. Haley sold 62,000 shares of the company’s stock in a transaction that occurred on Monday, August 15th.
+The stock was sold at an average price of $12.67, for a total transaction of $785,540.00.
+Following the sale, the general counsel now directly owns 100,000 shares in the company, valued at approximately $1,267,000.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 128,419 shares of company stock valued at $1,511,120.
-43.75% of the stock is owned by corporate insiders.
+Insiders have sold a total of 127,718 shares of company stock valued at $1,503,205 over the last quarter.
+Company insiders own 43.75% of the company’s stock.

 Hedge Funds Weigh In On Sprinklr